Ereddon/promuda/README.md

 The main target audience for this board are everyone who has a mobile phone!

-Promuda is designed to be able to programmed using a mobile phone.
+Promuda is designed to be able to programmed using a mobile phone out of the box.
+It has an application launcher and easy to use wifi manager.
 Just install a code editor and downloader apk, and you are ready to go.

 ### Our recommended code editor for Android: